 It is now almost forty years since Sam Peckinpah’s death, and still no one seems quite sure what to make of him.
 To some he was a force of nature, a maverick auteur touched by genius.
 To others, a tyrannical drunken maniac.
 There is certainly truth to both sides; suffice to say Peckinpah was a complex, troubled man who made complex, troubling films.
 Films that are still being talked about, in many cases argued about, several decades later.
 There are canonical masterpieces (Ride the High Country, The Wild Bunch), and unnerving, boundary-defying works deemed masterworks by supporters and exploitative trash by their critics (Straw Dogs, Bring Me the Head of Alfredo Garcia).
 Some demonstrate a more poetic side to the director (The Ballad of Cable Hogue, Junior Bonner), while others are every bit as brutal and nihilistic as Peckinpah’s legend would suggest (The Getaway, Cross of Iron).

-And then there are the rediscoveries, films that were left hobbled and maimed at the time of their release but have since been restored to something resembling the director's original intentions.
-Most famously Peckinpah's late masterpiece Pat Garrett and Billy the Kid, but also Major Dundee, his first attempt at a revisionist epic western.
-The saga of Dundee's making is exhaustively documented on Arrow's new boxset of the film, but on the occasion of its release, we thought we'd take a look back at some of the production battles that erupted on other Peckinpah movies.
+And then there are the rediscoveries, films that were left hobbled and maimed at the time of their release but have since been restored to something resembling the director’s original intentions.
+Most famously Peckinpah’s late masterpiece Pat Garrett and Billy the Kid, but also Major Dundee, his first attempt at a revisionist epic western.
+The saga of Dundee’s making is exhaustively documented on Arrow’s boxset of the film so we thought we’d take a look back at some of the production battles that erupted on other Peckinpah movies.

 For a director so identified with the genre, it’s interesting to note just how many of Peckinpah’s westerns were difficult, fractious productions, the results never entirely mirroring his intended vision.
 Even his unquestioned masterpieces Ride the High Country and The Wild Bunch were both affected by studio recalcitrance and tampering.
 And while there were certainly a variety of reasons for the fights Peckinpah experienced – some entirely of his own making – it’s fair to say that the director’s violently unsparing take on the American West often frightened and bewildered the studio suits bankrolling his films.